ERP Selection Guide

 Pause after the ERP selection process to ensure you’re fully prepared for implementation.
 Does your team understand your future-state processes well enough to answer design questions during the technical implementation?
 How effective have your change management activities been at reducing employee resistance?

 While your selection team may have been enthusiastic about requirements gathering and process improvement, they may become resistant during implementation.
 Now is the time to ensure they support the implementation plan by allowing them to provide input.
-Change management should continue throughout the implementation process.

 The Value of a Thorough ERP Selection Process

-Use this process guide as your ERP selection checklist to help you budget and plan for all essential activities.
-Realistic expectations will help you avoid ERP failure.
+This step-by-step ERP selection process will help you select the right software system and maximize your business benefits.
+Use this guide as your ERP selection checklist to help you budget and plan for all essential activities.